outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - some algorithms are too specific or have a structural mismatch (decision tree has structural split, specify & direction intents) with the problem type (predicting a set of variables that is about to change)

+      - the decision tree occupies a very low-level, neutral, granular, abstract/structural position - that means it can be used for many intents

       - the decision tree can be hacked with various edge case, phase shift & boundary manipulations

         - if two variables on different layers are about to converge, they should have been on the same layer or in the opposite causal direction or treated as one variable - the model will be increasingly wrong until it's updated or until these ambiguities and likely relationships are accounted for in the design